captainbrosset/cleanjs/README.md

 USING IN SUBLIME TEXT 2
 =======================

+**INFO: latest version breaks support for Sublime text 2!!
+Working on it now.**

 cleanjs can also be integrated into Sublime Text 2 as a plugin.

 If you have [Sublime Text 2](http://www.sublimetext.com/2) with [Package Control](http://wbond.net/sublime_packages/package_control), just launch package control, select "Add Repository", enter https://github.com/captainbrosset/cleanjs and then launch "install package" and select cleanjs from the list.